Opportunity Internship Program: Work Experience Opens Doors

-The idea behind the program is to give students work experience in high-wage, high-demand fields and a direct connection to what they're learning in school.
-In many cases, the Opportunity Internship Program is tied to Career and Technical Education programs, enhancing CTE career exploration and hands-on learning by taking it to the next level: the workplace.
+The idea behind the program was to give students work experience in high-wage, high-demand fields and a direct connection to what they're learning in school.
+In many cases, the Opportunity Internship Program was tied to Career and Technical Education programs, enhancing CTE career exploration and hands-on learning by taking it to the next level: the workplace.

 Students who enrolled in an eligible training or education program within a year

-of graduating high school may be eligible for the State Need Grant program.
+of graduating high school could be eligible for the State Need Grant program.

-students who go on to complete a postsecondary program are guaranteed an
+students who went on to complete a postsecondary program were guaranteed an

-employer interview, where they will be expected to be on time, dress
+employer interview, where they were expected to be on time, dress

 appropriately and answer questions.
-The program targets high demand
+The program targeted high demand

 occupations with a starting wage of $30,000 or more annually.